insect-morphology/Manual/Sections/Creating-AISM-based-insect-ontology.md

 2. **Download and install [Docker](https://www.docker.com/get-started)**.
 (Mac users: minimum requirement is 10.13.2; make sure that Docker gets all the permissions needed in High Sierra and up).

 3. Tell Docker to download and organize all the elements of the ODK.
-First, you will need to download the appropriate `seed-via-docker` script to your `Documents/Ontology` folder:
+First, you will need to download the appropriate `seed-via-docker` script to your `Documents/Ontology` folder as a seed-via-docker.sh or .bat file:

 **For Mac:** go to https://raw.githubusercontent.com/INCATools/ontology-development-kit/master/seed-via-docker.sh.
 Right click on the page, select "save as", and save the file in the your `Documents/Ontology` folder, without changing the file `.sh` extension.